Edanurkoroglu/edanurkoroglu/README.md

 # Hi there 👋, I'm Edanur

 I am passionate about the intersection of artificial intelligence and aviation.
 I develop software for autonomous navigation of UAVs using the DroneKit library.
 I conduct research on utilizing AI in the aviation industry and work on project development for autonomous flight systems and drone technologies.
-My goal is to generateinnovative solutions and contribute to the advancement of AI and aviation.
+My goal is to generate innovative solutions and contribute to the advancement of AI and aviation.

 - 🔭 I’m currently working on UAVs and Dronekit
 - 🌱 I’m currently learning React Native